Piper Alpha: Occidental “never ever apologised.”

 Lord Cullen’s inquiry to have wide powers and remit.

-And the judge’s remit was a comprehensive one, with the inquiry having “ full powers for appointing experts, summoning witnesses etc”.
+And it transpired that the judge’s remit was a comprehensive one, with the inquiry having “ full powers for appointing experts, summoning witnesses etc”.

 The Secretary of State for Energy, Mr Parkinson also said the inquiry would be as full and far reaching as necessary and would “report to me on the circumstances of the accident and its cause together with any observations and recommendations which he thinks fit to make with a view to the preservation of life and the avoidance of similar accidents in the future.”